Frequently Asked Questions (FAQs)

 How should I prepare for a home visit?

 Please do not spend any time cleaning your home before the visit!
 The best way to prepare for a visit is to fill out the health history and consent forms so that the consultant can have a good overall view of what led you to the appointment; and to schedule the appointment for a time when your baby is ready to nurse (not too hungry or too full).
 If any strategies have been discussed prior to the visit, it would be helpful to go over any resources suggested (such as any articles or videos) prior to the visit, and have practiced the techniques if possible.

 Will you work with me if I use bottles or supplementary formula?

 Absolutely!
-When breastfeeding is going well (latch comfortable, baby gaining weight), it is not necessary to use bottles.
-A baby must drink milk or formula to sustain growth and stamina, so for a baby struggling at the breast (or mother in pain), providing supplementary milk or formula can be important or even essential.
-And, depending on the situation, there are many reasons babies need, or parents would like to use, formula or pumped milk from bottles.
-In the process of working toward your breastfeeding goals, temporary or more sustained use of supplementary feedings can be explored for your baby.
-This can be with bottles, but other options are available as well.
-In fact, for babies that are drinking from bottles, part of the assessment of a baby's overall ability to feed is evaluating how they "latch" to a bottle.
+When breastfeeding is going well (latch comfortable, baby gaining weight), it is not necessary to use bottles unless desired.
+However, for a baby struggling at the breast (or for when a mother in pain, or for other reasons), providing supplementary milk or formula can be important or even essential.
+Depending on the situation, there are many reasons babies need, or parents would like to use, formula or pumped milk from bottles.
+In the process of working toward your breastfeeding goals, temporary or more sustained use of supplementary feedings can be explored for you and your baby.
+This can be through bottles feeding, but other options are available as well.
+In fact, for babies that are drinking from bottles, part of the assessment during a lactation visit is to evaluate how they "latch" to, and drink from, a bottle.
 It is not uncommon for a baby that is having difficulty with breastfeeding to also show signs of difficulty with bottle feeding.